Kostas Tsimikas

-Konstantinos "Kostas" Tsimikas (Κωνσταντίνος Τσιμίκας; born 12 May 1996) is a Greek professional footballer who plays as a left-back for club Roma, on loan from club Liverpool, and the Greece national team.
+Konstantinos Tsimikas (Κωνσταντίνος Τσιμίκας; born 12 May 1996) is a Greek professional footballer who plays as a left-back for club Liverpool and the Greece national team.

 Tsimikas began his professional career at Olympiacos, winning two Super League Greece titles while also having loan spells with Esbjerg and Willem II.
 He joined Liverpool in 2020, helping the team to successes in the Premier League, FA Cup and EFL Cup.
 Tsimikas made his senior international debut for Greece in 2018.

 Club career

 Early life and career

 Tsimikas was born in Thessaloniki, and hails from the village of Lefkonas, Serres.
-He started his career from his village's local team and he transferred to AS Neapoli Thessaloniki when he was 14 years old.
+He started his career from his village's local team and he transferred to Neapoli Thessaloniki when he was 14 years old.
 In 2013, he moved to Panserraikos and he scored 5 goals during 2013–14 season in Gamma Ethniki.

 Olympiacos

 Tsimikas made his Olympiacos debut in the Super League in a match against AEL Kalloni on 19 December 2015.